 As part of the environmental due-diligence of a commercial property transaction, the American Society for Testing and Materials (ASTM) Standard Practice for Environmental Site Assessments-Phase I Environmental Site Assessment Process (ASTM 1527-13) was utilized.
-ASTM 1527-13 states in Section 9.4.1.4 on page 18 "To the extent that indications of past uses of adjoining properties are visually and/or physically observed on the site visit, or are identified in the interviews or record review, they shall be noted and past uses so identified shall be described in the report if they are likely to indicate recognized environmental conditions in connection with the adjoining properties or the property."
-As such, an environmental investigator is responsible for examining the environmental records and current environmental remediation activities at adjoining sites/properties to the subject property for which a purchase is being contemplated.
-Figure 1 below is a cross-section approximately xx m to the north of the property line of the subject property that shows the extent of tetrachloroethylene (PCE) plume.
-The geology of the area is a comprised of alternating sand and clay/silt layers that vary in thickness from x to xx feet (~ x.x m) generally speaking.
+ASTM 1527-13 states in Section 9.4.1.4 on page 18 "To the extent that indications of past uses of adjoining properties are visually and/or physically observed on the site visit, or are identified in the interviews or record review, they shall be noted and past uses so identified shall be described in the report if they are likely to indicate recognized environmental investigator is responsible for examining the environmental records and current environmental remediation activities at adjoining sites/properties to the subject property for which a purchase is being contemplated.
+Figure 1 below is a cross-section approximately 10 m to the north of the property line of the subject property that shows the extent of tetrachloroethylene (PCE) plume.
+The geology of the area is a comprised of alternating sand and clay/silt layers that vary in thickness from 5 to 10 feet (~ 2.5 m) generally speaking.
 The fine-grained layers tend to trap or store chlorinated solvents and the vapors are slowly released over time (by molecular diffusion-much like perfume/cologne escaping from an opened bottle).

 Figure 1.
-Cross-section of PCE contamination with depth (ug/kg) approximately xx feet (xx m) north of the property line of the subject site.
-Bolded lines/shapes represent the xxx ug/kg contour lines.
+Cross-section of PCE contamination with depth (ug/kg) approximately 35 feet (10 m) north of the property line of the subject site.
+Bolded lines/shapes represent the 500 ug/kg contour lines.

 In the year prior to the consultant performing the due-diligence for the prospective property owner, an investigation report was published (public domain and available at a local environmental regulatory agency) for the site to the north of the property line which contained Figure 1.
 The investigation report also discussed the site revitalization and decommissioning plan that was slated to take approximately one year.
-This site was a large xxxxxx manufacturing facility, in business for over xx years, midway through the process of decommissioning at the time the subject property owner's consultant was reporting on the subject properties due diligence investigation.
-The consultant did not report this information to the prospective property owner but focused his investigation on residual PCE from a former clarifier on the subject property that was investigated, remediated (by vapor extraction) and closed by the regulatory agency xxxxxxx years earlier.
+This site was a large battery manufacturing facility, in business for over 40 years, midway through the process of decommissioning at the time the subject property owner's consultant was reporting on the subject properties due diligence investigation.
+The consultant did not report this information to the prospective property owner but focused his investigation on residual PCE from a former clarifier on the subject property that was investigated, remediated (by vapor extraction) and closed by the regulatory agency twelve years earlier.
 The consultant proposed and performed an active soil gas survey that showed low-levels of PCE vapor on the subject property.
 The consultant proposed to perform a vapor extraction remediation to reduce the vapor concentrations in the subsurface on the subject site to regulatory levels for indoor air.
 The consultant did not disclose to the client the possibility that PCE on the subject site could be coming from the large, former manufacturing facility just north of the property line.
 The consultant convinced the new subject property owner to reopen this previously closed site with the local regulatory Agency's voluntary site cleanup program.